-- The employing company must provide workers with a mask and hand sanitizer before starting work.
+- The operating company must provide workers with a mask and hand sanitizer before starting work.

 - Transport buses for workers must be disinfected on a daily basis before and after their transportation to their workplace.

-- The employing company must apply health requirements regarding workers’ accommodations, please refer to “The manual of health requirements for workers’ accommodation” issued by the Saudi Center for Disease Prevention and Control.
+- The operating companies must apply health requirements regarding workers’ accommodations, please refer to “The manual of health requirements for workers’ accommodation” issued by the Public Health Authority- Weqaya.

 - A daily schedule of the number and location of the visits made by all workers and the name of the driver must be kept, to be referred to in case of an epidemiological investigation.

-- Ensure that the workers are not working in more than one house per day.
+- Ensure that workers are working in specific house per a day.

-- Each worker should be assigned to work in specific areas or specific homes to reduce the chance of transmitting infection.
+- Each worker should be assigned to work into specific area or specific house to reduce the chance of transmitting infection.

-- Workers must report any symptoms such as fever, cough, or shortness of breath.
+- Workers must disclose any symptoms such as fever, cough, or shortness of breath.